submissionsEST. 2021, A 501(C)(3), ISSN 2833-1400

 Whether short-form or long-form, personal memoir or speculative fiction, The AutoEthnographer seeks to publish your evocative expressions of the cultural made personal.

-A shed by Kevin Jarrett for Unsplash
+by Katie Rainbow for Unsplash

 • All Autoethnographic Writing